kattens/kattens/README.md

-# Hi there! 👋 I'm Kattayun Ensafitakaldani
+# Hi there! 👋 I'm Kattayun Ensafi

 🔬 **PhD Candidate in Computer Science** at the University of Massachusetts, Boston
 🔭 Passionate about solving biological challenges using Artificial Intelligence and Machine Learning